kannan-ar/MariGold.Data.Database/README.md

 ##MariGold.Data.Database
 MariGold.Data.Database is a minimalist set of components to automate most of the tedious tasks in database query operations.
 It is a zero-configuration library which works with all types of IDbConnection implementations.

 MariGold.Data.Database is not just an ORM tool but also a collection of methods for various database operations.
-For example, MariGold.Data.Database can be use to generate an IDataReader from an IDbConnection or convert an IDataReader into a CLR entity.
+For example, MariGold.Data.Database can be used to generate an IDataReader from an IDbConnection or convert an IDataReader into a CLR entity.

 ###Installing via NuGet